soulcutter/saxerator/README.md

 =========

 Saxerator is a SAX-based xml parser designed for parsing very large files into manageable chunks.
-Rather than dealing directly with SAX callback methods, Saxerator gives you Enumerable access to elements in an xml document.
+Rather than dealing directly with SAX callback methods, Saxerator gives you Enumerable access to chunks of an xml document.
-This approach is ideal for large xml files that consist of collections of many smaller elements.
+This approach is ideal for large xml files that represent a collection of elements.

 Examples
 --------